Sailor tattoos: Military

-In 2016 the US Navy issued more liberal policies on tattoos, allowing sailors to have tattoos below the knee and on the forearms and hands, as well as tattoos up to one inch by one inch on the neck including behind the ear.
+In 2016, the US Navy liberalized its tattoo policies, allowing sailors to have tattoos below the knee and on the forearms and hands, as well as tattoos up to one inch by one inch on the neck, including behind the ear.
 Sailors with visible tattoos became eligible for recruiting duty and training recruits at boot camp.
-The US Coast Guard changed its policies in 2013 and 2016 to allow arm and hand tattoos as well, to support recruiting efforts.
-In 2020, the US Navy discussed potentially opening tattoo parlors on bases, as part of Navy Exchange shops and services.
+The US Coast Guard changed its policies in 2016 and 2019 to allow arm and hand tattoos, respectively, with the aim of supporting recruitment efforts.
+In 2020, the US Navy considered opening tattoo parlors on bases, as part of Navy Exchange shops and services.

-Sailors in the Royal Australian Navy have incorporated symbolic tattoos as part of their nautical traditions.

 In 2017, the Royal New Zealand Navy gave its first approval to an active sailor to receive a traditional Māori tā moko.
 Since then, more people have received moko while in Navy service.
+Sailors in the Royal Australian Navy have incorporated symbolic tattoos as part of their nautical traditions.

 General population

-In the 2010s, "retro" sailor-style tattoos continued to be popular.
-One tattoo artist in London said "People don't want the tattoos their dad had, they want the tattoos their granddad had", referring to 1940s-50s crests and traditional sailor motifs.
-Discussing the pattern of people continuing to get new tattoos of old flash designs, many derived from sailor motifs, historian Matt Lodder wrote:To tattoo a tall ship on a sailor in 1920 was a reasonable, and perhaps inevitable undertaking; to tattoo such a ship on a millennial suburbanite is, like Menard’s Quixote, ‘almost infinitely richer’; though identical in form it is buoyed by several centuries of accumulated cultural resonance, to which the very act of repetition only adds.
+In the 2010s, "retro" sailor-style tattoos continued to be popular as part of the American Traditional style.
+One tattoo artist in London said, "People don't want the tattoos their dad had, they want the tattoos their granddad had", referring to crests and traditional sailor motifs from the 1940s–1950s.
+Regarding the practice of modern people getting new tattoos of old flash designs, many of which are derived from sailor motifs, art historian Matt Lodder writes:To tattoo a tall ship on a sailor in 1920 was a reasonable, and perhaps inevitable undertaking; to tattoo such a ship on a millennial suburbanite is, like Menard’s Quixote, 'almost infinitely richer'; though identical in form it is buoyed by several centuries of accumulated cultural resonance, to which the very act of repetition only adds.

-Traditions

-Protection
+Traditional designs

+Protection papers for American seafarers between 1796–1818 provide an important source of information about older tattoo designs.
+Along with the United States coat of arms, Masonic lodge symbols, hearts, and religious symbols, nautical images were popular: anchors, mermaids, whales, ships, the mariner's compass, and the carpenter's axe and adze.
+Anchors on the backs of the hands were especially common.